rarroyo23/axios-mobile-exercise/README.md

 The `primary_image` of the story.
 The `published date` of the story.

-## How to build it
-We’d like you to use React Native but beyond that:

-- Use whatever method of styling your app you prefer
-- Use whatever flavor of JavaScript you like

-We love open source, but please do not include any helper libraries for The Movie Database - we’re trying to understand how you work with APIs.
-Other libraries for data fetching, state management, routing etc. are just fine.
-However, you are not required to use any additional open source libraries if you don’t need or want them.
+## Getting started
+1. Fork this repo to begin the exercise.
+2. Use React Native and rebuild the mocks in the Figma design in CSS and JS.
+3. First make a call to the stream endpoint to retrieve an array of the 20 lastest story ids for Axios.com.
+4. For each story id, make another call to the content endpoint to retrieve the data for each story.
+5. For each story in the list view, display the following:
+- The headline of the story.
+- The display name of the author.
+- The section label of the story.
+- The primary_image of the story.
+- The published date of the story.
+- Link out the cover image and Go Deeper using the permalink returned by the API.

 ## API Details

 ### Stream endpoint
 https://api.axios.com/api/render/stream/content

-This returns the UUIDs of about 10 stories, but the page size can be changed.
+This returns by default the UUIDs of about 10 stories, but the page size can be changed.

 ### Content endpoint
 https://api.axios.com/api/render/content/c13dbda5-893d-46ba-ae6a-87ff8e34c74e